Pajace/BookStoreServer/README.md

 *Note*: some integration test case need MongoDB's support

 ## Example for bookstore API
-You can you Chrom's plugin - PostMan to do POST/GET/PUT/DELETE or use the following command to test it.
+You can use Chrome's plugin - *PostMan* to do POST/GET/PUT/DELETE or use the following command to test it.

 - add book into book server
 ```